Italian food with a view – Zafferano Singapore

 The meat was very soft and pulled apart easily.
 There was certainly a profusion of rocket and the cheese provided a nice salty tang.
 Quite a nice starter.

 Gluttonous husband took the salad starter.
 This was pretty much a chicken Caesar, with avocado and a mustard dressing.
 It was presented attractively and edible, if not a rave.

 And so to mains.
 Both boys took the Chilean seabass (pictured at the top of this post).
 The Travelling Triathlete, who works in strategic comms in his day job, described the fish as having undergone a ‘rebrand’.
 It’s also known as Patagonian Toothfish and, let’s face it, has a face only a mother could love.
 Apparently, our learned friend recounted, some chef (most likely in the US) decided customers weren’t fond of ordering ‘toothfish’ and gave it the South American moniker.
 It’s also known by Italians as Branzino.
 But Greedy Girl digresses …

 It’s a moist, meaty fish with quite a distinctive flavour but not outrageously strong.
 It was paired with tomatoes, capers, olives and orange zest.
 Gluttonous husband felt the sauce was too strong and overwhelmed the fish; he also didn’t get any flavour from the orange.
 Still, the fish was cooked well.

 Greedy Girl, having had a surfeit of Asian dishes decided to plump for one of her all-time favourite comfort foods – penne bolognese.
-Essential this was a beef ragu with Parmesan cheese grated over the top.
+Essentially this was a beef ragu with Parmesan cheese grated over the top.